ryan-ccccc/ryan-c/ArduinoProject.md

 ---

-## Connecting the Joystick to Snake
+## Connecting the Joystick to Snake and problem: The Website Read the Joystick but Snake Did Not Move

-This was the main change I made to the Snake game.
+After I got the Arduino connected to the webpage, moving the joystick correctly changed the text between LEFT, RIGHT, UP, and DOWN.
+However, the Snake game still did not respond.

-Before this, my Web Serial code could receive `"L"` and display LEFT:
+My Web Serial test code was only doing this:

 ```javascript
 if (line === "L") {